p2pu/course-in-a-box/modules/setup/_posts/2000-01-02-required-setup.md

 [https://your-github-username.github.io/course-in-a-box/](https://your-github-username.github.io/course-in-a-box/)

-Note: it can take between 2–20 minutes for your course to show up for the first time!
+Note: it can take between 2–20 minutes for your course to show up for the first time.